 • lines: Iterable through the lines in the os-release file.
 Each line must be a unicode string or a UTF-8 encoded byte string.
+Returns A dictionary containing all information items.

 get_lsb_release_info()

 Get the information items from the lsb_release command output.